 The second source is particulate contamination.
 All continuous monitoring systems [RM Series, LD Series, and multipoint systems] are provided with sample inlet filters.
 Portable analyzers (4000 Series) can also be provided with a filter-equipped sampling probe, and this should be done in any application that will require monitoring in dusty areas.
 Contact the service department for further details.

-A certified spare sensor is kept on hand, to be put into the instrument, while the presently used sensor is sent back to the factory for re-certification.
-The ECS certification details zero and span adjustments that are to be made on the instrument, to set it up with the specified newly certified sensor.
+The ECS certification details zero and span adjustments that are to be made on the instrument, to set it up with the newly-obtained certified sensor.
+These adjustments do not require any calibration gas, and use only a simple digital voltmeter.

-As indicated on the certification sheet, the ECS program verifies sensor sensitivity only.
+As indicated on the certification sheet, the ECS program verifies sensor sensitivity and calibration status only.
 It does not certify the instrument as a whole.
 Most importantly, the ECS program is not a substitute for basic instrument maintenance, nor does it check for malfunction of the instrument components.

 Constant Improvement Policy